 Standard UK aims to achieve breakeven underwriting (which is indicated by a combined ratio of 100%).
-In recent years higher than expected levels of own large and other International Group clubs' pool claims have caused this ratio to be over 100% (showing an underwriting loss).
-Standard UK is however protected from underwriting volatility due to its 90% quota share reinsurance programme with Standard Reinsurance (Bermuda) Limited ("Standard Re"), a sister company in the Standard Club group.
+In recent years higher than expected levels of own large and other International Group clubs' pool claims have caused this ratio to be over 100% (showing an underwriting loss), although the last year saw a reduction in large claims and the return to an underwriting surplus.
+Standard UK is protected from underwriting volatility due to its 90% quota share arrangement with the group's Bermudian S&P 'A' rated reinsurer.